 A coarse initialization is done manually.
-We use the amoeba optimizer, which is an implementation of the Nelder-Mead method [17] derived from simplex algorithm, as it is parameterizable (the number of iterations and the scale used when a parameter is modified can be set) and relatively robust in presence of local solutions.
-The three transformation parameters for rotations are the angle of the unit quaternion q defining Q_t and two orthogonal components used to modify the vectorial part of q.
-Figure 4 shows an overview of the tracking process.
+We use the amoeba optimizer, which is an implementation of the Nelder-Mead method [14] derived from simplex algorithm, as it is parameterizable (the number of iterations and the scale used when a parameter is modified can be set) and relatively robust in presence of local solutions.
+The three transformation parameters for rotations are the angle of the unit quaternion q defining $Q_t$ and two orthogonal components used to modify the vectorial part of q.